skhaen/lockpicking/README.md

-Use 'make' to build the pdf, and 'make zip' to zip the pdf && the sources.
+Use `make` to build the pdf, and `make zip` to zip the pdf and the sources.